Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 ### Marketing

 Promotes the Lunch & Learn through the newsletter, Slack, social media, and announcement scripts.
 Ensures the event is well-publicized.
-Has to coordinate with other Virtual Coffee marketing and communication norms and schedules
+Has to coordinate with other Virtual Coffee marketing and communication norms and schedules.

 ### Moderator